Orange County Prostitution Lawyers

 A criminal conviction for prostitution under California Penal Code 647(b) has some serious immigration consequences.
 While a prostitution conviction will not get you automatically deported, some convictions can put your immigration status in trouble.

 With the knowledge and experience of Law Office of Michael L. Guisti on your side, you may be able to lower or get your charges dropped.
 Our Irvine defense attorneys have helped many people facing these charges secure their freedom.
 Call us to find out how we can be there for you.
-Law Office of Michael L. Guisti can be reached at (888) 478-8999.
+Law Office of Michael L. Guisti can be reached at (714) 530-9690 or toll-free at (888) 478-8999.

 Whether you're facing a felony or a misdemeanor, don't risk a conviction.
 Act quickly to redeem your reputation and protect your record by consulting with our Orange County criminal defense lawyer.
 Call today to schedule your free consultation.